k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 #### Catalog Masking Integration

-Fabric 7.2 introduced the [Fabric's Discovery and Catalog solution]((/articles/39_fabric_catalog/01_catalog_overview.md)), which provides an insight into the Fabric interfaces, starting with the RDBMS interface types in the MVP version.
+Fabric 7.2 introduces [Fabric Discovery and Catalog solution]((/articles/39_fabric_catalog/01_catalog_overview.md)), which provides an insight into the Fabric interfaces, starting with the RDBMS interface types in the MVP version.
 Fabric catalog supports a [catalog-based masking](/articles/39_fabric_catalog/09_build_artifacts.md) of PII fields.

 TDM 8.1 adds new templates for integration with the catalog masking.
 These templates add the **CatalogMaskingMapper** Actor to the LU population flows in order to run the catalog-based masking on the identified PII fields before loading them into the LU table.